Jail Education Project

 What We Do

-The Jail Education Project provides a number of learning opportunities to incarcerated students, matriculated students, and faculty, including:
+The Jail Education Project provides a number of teaching and learning opportunities to incarcerated students, matriculated students and faculty, including:

-At the Essex County Correctional Facility and the Middlesex House of Correction, Merrimack College faculty teach 4-credit introductory and general education courses that can be easily transferred to a degree program.
-These courses are the same as those taught on campus but are on a condensed, 8-week schedule to accommodate high turnover and to allow students to complete as many classes as possible.
+At the Essex County Correctional Facility and the Middlesex House of Correction, Merrimack College faculty teach four-credit introductory and general education courses that can be easily transferred to a degree program.
+These courses are the same as those taught on campus but are on a condensed, eight-week schedule to accommodate high turnover and to allow students to complete as many classes as possible.

 Merrimack College students from all majors have the opportunity to work as teaching assistants (TAs) for faculty teaching at the jails.
 TA OPPORTUNITIES